-Washington County's strong growth characteristics continued through the end of 2022, with year over year job growth of 4.5%, and positive though moderate - annual growth in average wages (+1.8%) and taxable sales (+5%).
+Washington County's strong growth characteristics continued through the end of 2022, with year over year job growth of 4.5%, and positive - though moderate - annual growth in average wages (+1.8%) and taxable sales (+5%).
 The 2022 job expansion was dominated by three service sectors: professional and business services, education/health/social services, and leisure & hospitality, each of which added over 700 jobs to local payrolls.
 With its population continuing to grow rapidly, Washington County is seeing continued growth in construction jobs and permitting values, even as its overall economy becomes increasingly dominated by service industries.

+The economic expansion of Washington County continued in 2022, with the county adding over 3,500 jobs to its payrolls, expanding at a rate of 4.5%.

+all .

-The economic expansion of Washington County continued in 2022, with the county adding over 3,500 jobs to its payrolls, expanding of 4.5%. at a rate Only financial activities and manufacturing saw job losses in 2022. al Leisure and hospitality; education, health and social services; and professional and business services all added over 700 jobs.
-Profes and business services growth was over 10%. ssional .1 Construction; trade, transportation, and utilities; and government also contributed sizable job gains of over 400 jobs each. al Preliminary.
-Source: U.S. Bureau of Labor Statistics; Utah Department of Workforce Services.
+Only financial activities and manufacturing saw job losses in 2022.

+Leisure and hospitality; education, health and social services; and professional and business services all added over 700 jobs.
+Professional and business services growth was over 10%.

+Construction; trade, transportation, and utilities; and government also contributed sizable job gains of over 400 jobs each.